bdeanindy/ringcentral-basic-api-health-monitor/README.md

 `npm start`

-When you start the application without modifying any of the routes, you should receive three email messages with errors.
+When you start the application without modifying any of the routes being referenced, you should receive zero email alerts.
+If you would like to test that the errors are being delivered, just uncomment the three intentional errors in the `testGET` method near line 180, relaunch/redeploy the app and you should see error alerts.

 ## Adding new routes for testing